TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 As we learned earlier, you can nest routes as children of a parent route, allowing you to use an `<Outlet />` in the parent to render the appropriate element based on the rest of the path.

 If we had something in the parent element, such as a state, that we wanted to pass to any components rendered by that outlet, we would have to use something called `context`.
-We will learn about context outside of outlets in more detail in a later lesson but for now, using outlet context does not involve much at all because it is built in.
-You pass any value you want (which could even be an array or object) into an outlet's `context` prop, then inside the child component(s) you want to access any of those values, calling the `useOutletContext()` hook returns whatever value you had passed in.
-If you passed in an array or object, you could even destructure it!
+For now, we will focus on context with outlets but in a later lesson, we will learn more about how to use context without outlets.

-Outlet context is not limited to the child component rendered directly by the outlet itself. *Any component* rendered within the outlet (even one rendered by the child route's component) can access the context value by calling `useOutletContext()`.
+Outlets have a `context` prop built in.
+We can pass any value we want into this prop, even an array or object.
+Inside *any* component that would be rendered within that outlet (even "grandchild" components), we can call the `useOutletContext()` hook which will return whatever we passed into that context prop.
+If we passed in an array or object, we could even destructure it!

 Take a look at React Router's [documentation on `useOutletContext`](https://reactrouter.com/en/main/hooks/use-outlet-context) to learn more about how to pass context through an outlet and access that context in child components.